-- Prior to admission, patients are asked to obtain a printed list of all prescription medicines from their General Practitioner (GP) or pharmacist and to return this with their admission forms, prior to admission. (request in online information and at pre-admission phone call) - Pre- admission clinic or day of admission- Patients are asked to bring in medications in the original packaging and to avoid bringing in blister packs.
+- Prior to admission, a list of medications is obtained off Health One by the Preadmissions Nurses and uploaded to trak.
+This is available for review by consultants.
+This is also used for medication reconciliation by the Admission Nurse. - Pre- admission clinic or day of admission Patients are asked to bring in medications in the original packaging and to avoid bringing in blister packs.
 If blister packs are currently used by the patient, ward stock is used until drugs can be received from Knox pharmacy.
-Nurse will inform ward of this need. - Ward nurse on patient's medication chart, places asterix beside medications required, scans and emails this to Knox Pharmacy.
-Knox Pharmacy will supply several days' supply of the medication with patient name and NHI on label. - Patients are asked to identify any rakau rongoā / herbal or non-pharmacological remedies they are taking. - At pre-admission clinic or on admission, the prescriber charts the medication including topical & inhaled medicines (or other routes) on the Mercy Hospital Medication Chart. - Each weekday, the pharmacist will perform medicines reconciliation process for inpatients with complex health care needs and /or multiple or complex medications. - In the event of a discrepancy, the pharmacist will communicate with the prescriber to determine whether the discrepancy is intentional or unintentional.
+Nurse will inform ward of this need.
+(See 5.5. below for exceptional circumstance) - Ward nurse on patient's medication chart, places asterix beside medications required, scans and emails this to Knox Pharmacy.
+Knox Pharmacy will supply several days' supply of the medication with patient name and NHI on label. - Patients are asked to identify any Rākau rongoā / herbal or non-pharmacological remedies they are taking. - At pre-admission clinic or on admission, the prescriber charts the medication including topical & inhaled medicines (or other routes) on the Mercy Hospital Medication Chart. - Each weekday, the pharmacist will perform medicines reconciliation process for inpatients with complex health care needs and /or multiple or complex medications. - In the event of a discrepancy, the pharmacist will communicate with the prescriber to determine whether the discrepancy is intentional or unintentional.
 Minor discrepancies (very low risk of harm to patient) will be communicated in green writing via the medication chart or the clinical notes.
 Discrepancies which may lead to patient harm will be communicated both in writing and verbally to the patient's nurse and prescriber as soon as possible. - Pharmacists in direct consultation with the prescriber may alter the drug chart to correct an unintentional discrepancy.
 The pharmacist must sign and date the alteration and write the name of the prescriber with whom they have communicated.
 The prescriber will need to initial the change within 48 hours (Pharmacist will affix a 'Sign Here' flag to the chart).
 An annotation by the Pharmacist on the medication chart, clarifying a prescribed medication does not require Prescriber communication/sign off. - The pharmacist will complete the Medicine Reconciliation Form (Appendix Four) and sign off the medicine reconciliation process as being complete.
 This indicates that the chart is a true representation of the medicines that the patient was taking prior to admission, and that where there have been intentional changes to pre-admission medicines, these changes have been documented. - On discharge, nursing staff shall ensure that patients own medications are returned together with any discharge medications or prescriptions.